nitinjmv/my-notes/development/java.md

 Set

 - doesn't allow duplicate.
-- doesn't maintain any order.
+- order is not guaranteed.
 - allows only one null.

 **Queue vs PriorityQueue**